KWHW (AM)

-KWHW (1450 AM) is an American radio station licensed to serve Altus, the seat of Jackson County in southwestern Oklahoma, United States.
-Established in 1947, KWHW is owned by James G Boles, Jr. It airs a full service mix of music, news, sports, and local programming.
+KWHW (1450 AM) is an American radio station licensed to serve Altus, Oklahoma.
+Established in 1947, KWHW is owned by James G Boles, Jr, it airs a full service mix of music, news, sports, and local programming.
 The station is simulcast on sister station KPRO (93.5 FM).

 Programming

 KWHW broadcasts a full-service country music format along with farm reports on weekdays.
-Sunday programming is primarily church broadcasts and Gospel music programming.
+Sunday programming is primarily church broadcasts and gospel music programming.
 KWHW airs a tradio program called "Swap Shop" on weekday and Saturday mornings.
 The station broadcasts the meetings of the Altus City Council on the first and third Tuesdays of each month.
 KWHW station also airs select sporting events involving Altus High School and the Oklahoma State Cowboys.
-Some of the station's news and music programming comes from Citadel Media, Dial Global.
+Some of the station's news and music programming comes from Westwood One.

 KWHW's morning show is hosted by Eddie Wilcoxen.
 He is a published poet, recognized landscape designer, karate champion, and was named as an official Olympic Hero in 1996.
 In January 2011, Wilcoxen was named Poet Laureate for the state of Oklahoma for 2011 though 2012 by the Oklahoma Humanities Council.

 History

 This station began broadcasting on April 2, 1947, at 1450 kHz with 250 watts of power under the ownership of the Altus Broadcasting Company.
 The company was 50% owned by local newspaper The Altus Times-Democrat.
 Frank E. Wimberly served as both the company's president and the station's general manager.
-The station was assigned the call sign "KWHW" by the Federal Communications Commission (FCC).
-The call letters, WHW, are the initials for Will Harrington Wimberly, Frank's brother.
-Harrington Wimberly was the publisher for the Altus-Times Democrat from 1929-1966.
+The station was assigned the call sign KWHW by the Federal Communications Commission (FCC).
+"WHW" are the initials for Will Harrington Wimberly, Frank's brother.
+Harrington Wimberly was the publisher for the Altus-Times Democrat from 1929 to 1966.
 In 1961, the station was granted a construction permit by the FCC to increase their daytime power to 1,000 watts.